 When you write emails and articles, post to social media, and formulate sales pitches, who are you addressing?
-Being intimately familiar with your audience allows you to use the language and information that is most relevant to the people you want to reach.
+Being intimately familiar with your brand’s audience allows you to use the language and information that is most relevant to the people you want to reach.

-According to HubSpot, “a buyer persona is a semi-fictional representation of your ideal customer” built based on market insights and information from your current customers.
-Essentially, it is a character that you develop that represents the people to whom you want to sell your product or services.
+According to HubSpot, “a buyer persona is a semi-fictional representation of your ideal customer”, built based on market insights and information from your current customers.
+Essentially, a buyer persona is a character that you develop to represent the people you want to sell your product or services to.

-Every company will have a different buyer persona based on their services.
+Every company will have different buyer personas based on their services.
 Even companies in the same industry will have variations of similar personas because of their unique selling proposition.
-Not only do personas explore who buys from you, they also explore why.
+Not only do buyer personas explore who buys from you, they also explore why.

-Depending on your company’s lines of business or the services that you offer, you may have as few as two or three buyer personas, and as many as ten or more.
-As you begin to brainstorm, don’t limit yourself based on trying to squeeze multiple audience segments into one buyer persona.
+Depending on your company’s lines of business or the services that you offer, you may have as few as two or three buyer personas, or as many as ten or more.
+As you begin to brainstorm your ideal customers, don’t limit yourself based on trying to squeeze multiple audience segments into one buyer persona.
 You should break up each audience segment into a different buyer persona, creating separate, unique characters.

-For example, at Bit-Wizards, our multiple lines of business mean that we have multiple buyer personas.
-The clients of our Managed IT Services represent an entirely different lineup of personas than our Digital Marketing personas.
+For example, at Bit-Wizards, we have two lines of business, which means that we have multiple buyer personas for each line.
+The clients of our Managed IT Services represent an entirely different lineup of personas than our Software Engineering personas.

-A buyer persona allows you to specifically target the exact segment of the population that you want to speak to with your marketing messages.
-As a business owner or marketer, if you target a broad audience with no in-depth knowledge about their interests or shopping habits, you might be spending your marketing budget on the wrong activities.
+A buyer persona allows your brand to specifically target the exact segment of the population you want to reach with your marketing messages.
+As a business owner or marketer, if you target a broad audience with no in-depth knowledge about who they are or what they’re looking for, you might be spending your marketing budget on the wrong activities.
 Creating buyer personas allows you to build targeted messaging to explain the services you offer in words that each potential customer will understand.

 To begin creating your buyer personas, you will need to layout the data you have on your current and previous clients and the market in which you are selling.
-Look at the followers you have on social media, and the people in your email list who are potential leads (but not customers).
+You should also look at the followers you have on social media, and the people in your email list who are potential leads (but not customers).

 These questions include:

-What social platforms do you use most frequently?
+- What social platforms do they use most frequently?

-What are your competitors doing differently from you?
+- What are your competitors doing differently from you?

 - How long is the buyer journey for clients?